dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/documents-in-wpf.md

 1. Identifies and authenticates the originator of the part.

-2. Validates that the part has not been modified.
+2. Validates that the part hasn't been modified.

- The digital signature does not preclude a part from being modified, but a validation check against the digital signature will fail if the part is altered in any way.
-The application can then take appropriate action—for example, block opening the part or notify the user that the part has been modified and is not secure.
+ The digital signature doesn't preclude a part from being modified, but a validation check against the digital signature will fail if the part is altered in any way.
+The application can then take appropriate action—for example, block opening the part or notify the user that the part has been modified and isn't secure.

 #### PackageRelationships

  A <xref:System.IO.Packaging.PackageRelationship> ("relationship") provides a mechanism for associating additional information with the package or a part within the package.
 A relationship is a package-level facility that can associate additional information with a part without modifying the actual part content.
 Inserting new data directly into the part content of is usually not practical in many cases:

-- The actual type of the part and its content schema is not known.
+- The actual type of the part and its content schema isn't known.

 - Even if known, the content schema might not provide a means for adding new information.